svxf/Mudae/README.md

 <h3>- able to create custom characters, and look up characters</h3>
 <img src="https://github.com/user-attachments/assets/7e077fbe-a2b8-4eb1-9279-cf86e3a43389" alt="Custom Characters" width="300"/>

+<h3>- you can also make an account (/register) and admins can reset your account</h3>
+<h3>- also you can do /update (pages) do run the scraper to update the database list, it might get you ratelimited by MAL because its going through a bunch of pages but yeah 👍 </h3>
 ---

 and yeah theres more stuff but yknow thats mainly it